 For example, if you get a question on Berkeley’s idealism, you would argue either:

-- That it is the correct theory of perception
+- That idealism is the correct theory of perception

-- Or that it isn’t the correct theory of perception
+- Or that idealism isn’t the correct theory of perception

-And your arguments must support this.
+Whatever position you pick, the arguments that follow must ultimately support this.
 Explain which side you are arguing for in both introduction and conclusion.

 2. A balanced argument

-Even though you are arguing for one side, you can’t ignore issues for your side – you must present objections (in their strongest form) and then respond to them.
+Even though you are arguing for one side, you can’t ignore issues for that side – you must present objections (in their strongest form) and then respond to them.

-For example, if you are arguing against idealism, you could:
+For example, if you are arguing against Berkeley’s idealism, you could:

 - Start with the solipsism objection